chenallee/WatchLzts/README.md

 You can also select whether to use the site in light or dark mode.

-As of right now, there is no procedures in place to recover forgotten passwords, so keep that in mind if you intend to use Watchlzts!
+As of right now, there is no procedures in place to recover forgotten passwords, so keep that in mind if you intend to use WatchLzts!

 ## technologies
 A full stack MERN ([MongoDB](https://www.mongodb.com/), [Express](https://expressjs.com/), [React](https://reactjs.org/), [Node.js](https://nodejs.org/en/)) app made using [Create React App](https://create-react-app.dev/).